manumerous/lynx-ode/README.md

 The only dependency for this library is Eigen 3.3.On a debian based linux system (e.g. Ubuntu, Mint) it can easily be installed using `sudo apt install libeigen3-dev`.

 #### Optional Dependencies for examples
 To visualize the provided examples you need to initialize the matplotlibcpp submodule using `make update-submodules`.
+If you decide to build without the examples set `set(BUILD_EXAMPLES OFF)` in CMakeLists.txt.